kociumba/Kpixel/README.md

 > [!IMPORTANT]
 > always pass the path to the image you want to sort as the last argument
 >
-> if you don't pass the image path a file picker will open prompting you to pick an image
+> if you don't pass the image path, a file picker will open prompting you to pick an image

 Output always goes into the folder of the original image with a .sorted extension to indicate that it has been sorted.